ajorgensen89/api_5/README.md

 Other messages that are displayed to the user for direction, include a message about whether they can vote or follow a user or if they have to log in first.<br>
 This is also the case for leaving comments.
 Both votes and comments are specified to each indiviual blurb and a count for each blurb for votes and comments are counted and shown to the user.<br>
 the green thumb in this image shows the 'upvote' as positive, for that blurb.<br>
+When removing a vote or comment you may have to go away from the page and come back to see the No results message if, no more votes or comments are avaliable.<br>
 <img src="frontend/src/assets/images/readme-images-frontend/VoteCommentCount.png" width=20% height=20%><br>

 <br>